hjanetzek/geodesk-fdw/README.md

 # GeoDesk FDW

-> 🤖 **Note**: This is a weekend project, largely generated with [Claude Code](https://claude.ai/).
+> 🤖 **Note**: This is a one weekend project, largely generated with [Claude Code](https://claude.ai/).
 It's functional but should be considered experimental.
 Contributions and improvements are welcome!

 A PostgreSQL Foreign Data Wrapper for [GeoDesk](https://github.com/clarisma/libgeodesk) GOL files, enabling SQL queries on OpenStreetMap data with PostGIS geometry support.